danielgormly/toml-config/readme.md

 export const config = validateConfig(schema, rawConfig);
 ```

+## Secret keys
+To help prevent revealing keys, config items marked as `secret` in the schema will instantiate a SecretKey class instead of hte corresponding scalar value.
+The value is not stored with the secret itself, and is only accessible via `SecretKey.reveal()`.
+Accessing the key directly will show the SecretKey object, so hopefully will throw a type error for you when trying to use it.

+In the example above, the `database.password` is labelled `secret`.
+Accessing it is done with `config.database.password.reveal()`.

 ## String format validation
 The 'string' schema option optionally takes a `format` attribute.
 The following formats are allowed:
 `email`: valid email (n.b. see src/regex.ts)
 `http`: http or https url
 `https`: https only url
 `url`: qualified urls with a tld (e.g. example.com, n.b. localhost will not pass)

+## Limitations
+- There is currently no support for arrays.
+PRs welcome.

 ## Loading toml in CJS environment using helper